intuition-dev/intuDocs/docsSrc/src/s3_n_webdrive_mount.md

         // or (to leave caddy server running after you'll quit the terminal or close the CA tab)
         $ nohup caddy &

-1. In browser open:
+1. In browser open the url, change ip address to your linux box ip address:

         http://157.230.189.157:8080/webdav

-        login with login and password from Caddyfile and go to url, it should show your site from www folder:
+        login with login and password which you've set in Caddyfile and go to url (with your linux box ip address), it should show your site from www folder:

         http://157.230.189.157:8080/